 For over a decade, Human Rights Now has made a difference through our tireless work in collaboration with local people.
-Nevertheless, our challenge to help establish a just and fair world has yet to be accomplished.
-We endeavor to strengthen our capacity and influence in order to protect even more people at risk and to make concrete progress towards a better world.
+Nevertheless, our goal to help establish a just and fair world has yet to be accomplished.
+We endeavor to strengthen our capacity and influence in order to protect even more people at risk and to make concrete progress toward a better world.

 China ~ Business and Human Rights